 Your site selection will also contribute towards costs that may occur throughout your build.
 Aspects that you may want to consider when selecting a site are:

 Accessibility: Choose a location with easy access to utilities and transportation routes.
-Avoiding difficult or expensive site access can minimize construction costs.
+Avoiding difficult or expensive site access can minimise construction costs.

 Soil Type: Understand the soil conditions of your site early on to determine any additional foundation or site preparation requirements.
 Unforeseen soil-related issues can lead to unexpected expenses and, in some cases, blow your budget before you even get out of the ground.

-Site Orientation: Design your home to take advantage of natural light and passive heating or cooling.
+Site Orientation: Design to take advantage of natural light and passive heating or cooling.
 Properly oriented homes can reduce reliance on mechanical systems and lower long-term energy costs.
+Since the UK sits in the Northern hemisphere, South-facing homes will catch the most sunlight.

 Don’t overlook the potential of using reclaimed or recycled materials.
 Incorporating salvaged items can add character and uniqueness to your home while promoting sustainability and reducing costs.